nehajain216/QuickRef/Spring.md

 		<property name="dataSource" ref="dataSource"></property>
 	</bean>
 ```
+* Note: <tx:annotation-driven/> -- tells that Transaction manager is annotation driven. @Transaction annotation will be used.

 * Create AddressBookDAO which includes @Transaction annotation -- AddressBookService and AddressBookController remains same.
 However @Transaction is more preferred in Service Layer (Here AddressBookService) , rather than DAO Layer (here AddressBookDAO)